profile-img

 As you can see, Biology has the highest weightage among all the sections.
 But on the other hand, there is more than 50% weightage in the remaining three sections.
 So, make sure that you are covering the entire syllabus of IIT JAM Biotechnology 2025 in your IIT JAM Exam Study Plan.

-IIT JAM Biotechnology Syllabus for Biology (10+2+3 Level)
+Biology Syllabus (10+2+3 Level)

 Mendel’s laws; Inheritance patterns of polygenic traits; Mendelian inheritance patterns of human disorders; Pedigree analysis; Chromosomal basis of inheritance; Genetic recombination; Mapping genes on chromosomes based on linkage analysis; Plant breeding.